 Protect Your People

-- Where is every employee located—not just in a directory but in real time?
+- Where is each employee located—not just in a directory, but in real time?

-- Which employees travel and what is their real-time schedule?
+- Which employees travel and what is their current schedule?

-- Do we have remote or lone workers and if so, where are they at any given time of their shift?
+- Do you have remote or lone workers?
+If so, where are they at any given moment?

-- Is each employee being tracked by HR, travel, and/or building badging systems so they can be reached immediately?
+- Is each employee being tracked by HR, travel, and/or building badge systems so they can be reached immediately?

-Your assets are everything else you need to consider to keep your business running, or at least get back up to speed quickly after a hurricane.
-Systems, equipment, technology, supplies, products, and facilities are just a few of the assets at risk during a hurricane.
-Threats include not only flooding and high winds, but gas shortages and power surges and outages.
-Determine the following now to save headaches later:
+Networks, data, equipment, technology, supplies, products, and facilities are just a few of the assets at risk during a hurricane.
+Threats include not only flooding and high winds, but gas shortages and power outages.

 - What kind of physical protection is available for each asset?